whage/thesis/thesis.md

 - Product types
 - https://en.wikipedia.org/wiki/Algebraic_data_type

+**TODO: https://stackoverflow.com/a/10510934/1772429 - what does this mean?**
+> Algebraic data types allows sums as well as products, whereas OO-style classes only allow products.

 ### Agda / Idris / Coq

 **TODO: take a look at them, decide which one to focus on**